SensehacK/dev-cheatsheet/ios/xcode/debug.md

 ## Console Debug

-When you have specified the breakpoint and you have llb debugger in the console.
+When you have specified the breakpoint and you have lldb debugger in the console.

 You could use it